School of Labour and Human Resources

 Complete an application with the China Scholarship Council.

 Complete an online registration form with CLIC: https://clic-horizons.symplicity.com.

-March 6 – China Scholarship Council and the CLIC online registration.
+Noon March 4, 2020 (MST)- Application with China Scholarship Council and the CLIC online registration.

 Major: Business Administration